 - On the Configure Listener wizard page, set the following parameters and click Next.

-Parameter Description Listener Protocol Select a protocol for the listener.
+Parameter Description Listener Protocol Select the protocol of the listener.

 HTTPS is selected in this example.